TrueChoice-Solutions/.github/docs/pull_request_template.md

 # Breaking Changes
 What changes must others be aware of that will impact daily usage of this area?

-# Examples
-Update in XML key, update in naming of a command/flag, sprite updates
+Examples: Update in XML key, update in naming of a command/flag, sprite updates

 # Updates
 What is being changed?